 Good questioning skills are another building block of successful communication.
 We have already encountered several possible scenarios where questions helped us gather information, clarify facts, and communicate with others.
 This module will look closer at these questioning techniques you can use throughout the communication process.

 In Module Eight, you will learn about questioning techniques.

-The Appreciative Inquiry model is based on the assumption the questions we ask will tend to focus our attention in a particular direction.
-Some other methods of assessing and evaluating a situation and then proposing solutions are based on a deficiency model.
+The Appreciative Inquiry model is based on the assumption that the questions we ask will focus our attention in a particular direction.
+Some other methods of assessing and evaluating a situation and proposing solutions are based on a deficiency model.
 Some other methods ask questions such as “What are the problems,” “What’s wrong,” or “What needs to be fixed?”